KTAS

-KTAS (channel 33) is a television station licensed to San Luis Obispo, California, United States, serving the Central Coast of California as an affiliate of Diya TV.
+KTAS (channel 33) is a television station licensed to San Luis Obispo, California, United States, serving the Central Coast of California as an affiliate of Estrella TV.
 Owned by Major Market Broadcasting, the station maintains studios on Carmen Lane in Santa Maria and a transmitter atop Cuesta Peak.

 Channel 33 in San Luis Obispo went on the air in January 1990 as KADE.
 Its airtime was leased by KADY, an independent station in Oxnard, to expand its programming.
 A dispute over payment terms ended the lease in November 1991 and plunged the station into non-operational status for more than five years.
 It returned to the air in February 1997 and was sold later that year to Raul and Consuelo Palazuelos.
 The Palazuelos family renamed the station KTAS, inheriting the Spanish-language programming that had aired on two low-power TV stations in the market since 1986.
 The station was a Telemundo affiliate from 2001 to 2023, when the family sold the license and transferred rights to Telemundo programming to KCOY-TV effective February 1.

 History

-In 1984, the Federal Communications Commission designated a series of nine applications for channel 33 in San Luis Obispo for comparative hearing, Community Media Corporation was awarded the construction permit and built the station in association with Riklis Broadcasting, which owned KADY in Oxnard and leased the station's broadcast day.
+In 1984, the Federal Communications Commission (FCC) designated a series of nine applications for channel 33 in San Luis Obispo for comparative hearing, Community Media Corporation was awarded the construction permit and built the station in association with Riklis Broadcasting, which owned KADY in Oxnard and leased the station's broadcast day.
 Channel 33 went on the air as KADE, a simulcast of KADY, on January 21, 1990.
 The deal included a provision allowing Riklis to buy KADE for an agreed price.

 Riklis management contended that the demands of Community Media owner Alene Whitten for operating capital grew too high for their budgetary requirements.
 Riklis then sought to buy the station as previously agreed, only for Community Media to refuse.
 As a result of Riklis ceasing to make monthly lease payments, KADE shut down on November 1, 1991, a move that cost KADY advertising revenue, ratings, and cable carriage in the San Luis Obispo area.
 After the FCC approved a transfer of control of Community Media to Riklis in 1993, this never took place, and the company instead applied to sell KADE to Raul and Consuelo Palazuelos, who had been original applicants for channel 33 in 1984 in partnership with Sainte Broadcasting, a company owned by Chester Smith.